Volatility Modeling with Rough Paths: A Signature-Based Alternative to Classical Expansions: Calibration with a Heston Primary Process

 The coefficient $\ell_1 \approx 1.085$ confirms that the model has learned a strong linear dependence on $X_t$, consistent with the Heston structure.
 Likewise, $\ell_{\emptyset} \approx 0.201$ is close to the initial volatility $\sigma_0=0.2$.

 The minimum value of the loss function $L(\ell)$ obtained during calibration was $1.05 \times 10^{-4}$, indicating a good fit to market prices.
-From the simulated option prices we compute the implied volatilities, which we denote by $IV^{\text{SIG}}$.
+From the simulated option prices we compute the implied volatilities, which we denote by $\text{IV}^{\textsf{SIG}}$.
+Figure~\ref{figComparisonIVols1} shows a comparison between the two surfaces.